mesiahh/Ayo-Ayo-Farm/README.md

 ## 📌 Notes
 FINAL OUTPUT SHOULD:
 - be a funcationable static website
-- put in readme for sample navigations
+- put gif in readme for sample navigations